Northwest Territorial Imperative

+Flag of the Northwest Imperative idea.
+The flag is listed by the ADL as a hate symbol.
+The flag is a vertical tricolor, consisting of "Navy blue for the skies, emerald green for the trees and white for the people who live in between."

 The Northwest Territorial Imperative (often shortened to the Northwest Imperative) is a white separatist idea put forward in the 1970s–1980s by white nationalist, white supremacist, white separatist and neo-Nazi groups within the United States.
-According to it, members of these groups are encouraged to relocate to a region of the Northwestern United States—Washington, Oregon, Idaho, and Western Montana—with the intention to eventually turn the region into a white ethnostate.
-Some definitions of the project include the entire states of Montana and Wyoming, plus Northern California.
+According to it, members of these groups are encouraged to relocate to a region of the Northwestern United States with the intention to eventually turn the region into a white ethnostate.
+The formation of such a "White homeland" entails the expulsion of all non-White people from the territory.

-From this idea, Harold Covington founded the organization.
-Harold Covington died at the age of 68 on July 14, 2018, and his death threw into question the continued existence of the Northwest Front.

-Several reasons have been given as to why activists have chosen to turn this area into a future white homeland: it is farther removed from Black, Jewish and other minority locations than other areas of the United States are; it is geographically remote, making it harder for the federal government to uproot activists; its "wide open spaces" appeal to those who believe in the right to hunt and fish without any government regulations; and it would also give them access to seaports and Canada.

-The formation of such a "White homeland" also involves the expulsion, euphemized as the "repatriation", of all non-Whites from the territory.
-The project is variously called "Northwest Imperative", "White American Bastion", "White Aryan Republic", "White Aryan Bastion", "White Christian Republic", or the "10% solution" by its promoters.
 White supremacist leaders Robert E. Miles, Robert Jay Mathews and Richard Butler were originally the main promoters of the idea.
+In the 2000–2010s, Northwest Front's founder Harold Covington was a prominent supporter of the project.

-The territory which is proposed by the Northwest Territorial Imperative partially overlaps with the bioregion proposed by the Cascadia independence movement, and the two movements share similar flags, however they have no ties to each other as the Cascadia movement is based in bioregionalism.
+Boundaries advanced by far-right supporters generally include the US states of Oregon, Washington, and Idaho, and sometimes also Montana, Wyoming, and Northern California.
+This territory partially overlaps with the bioregion proposed by the Cascadia independence movement.
+The two movements share similar flags; however, they have no ties to each other as the Cascadia movement is not based on racist premises.

+Name

+The project is variously called by far-right promoters the "Northwest Imperative", "Northwest American Republic", "White American Bastion", "White Aryan Republic", "White Aryan Bastion", "White Christian Republic", or the "10% solution" (in reference a territory encompassing 10% of the contiguous United States).

 History

+Background

 The Oregon black exclusion laws of 1844, an attempt to expel all African Americans from the state, are cited as an early example of such a racist project in the region.
 White supremacist journalist Derek Stenzel, the Portland-based editor of Northwestern Initiative, emphasized that the 1859 constitution of Oregon explicitly stated that "no free negro, mulatto or Chinaman" could reside, vote, hold contract, or make business in the state.
 In his view, the Northwest Imperative project would be in line with the "high racist ideals" of the original settlers.